-The Department of Residence Life and Housing issues each resident a key for his or her room that is not to be transferred or used by anyone else.
+The OfficeResidence Life issues each resident a key for their room that is not to be transferred or used by anyone else.
 Residents are responsible for the room key at all times.
 If you find yourself locked out of your room, contact the Department of Public Safety at x8118 and a Residence Life staff member on duty will let you into your room.
 Lockouts that occur before midnight cost \$10; lockouts after midnight cost \$15.
 These costs will double after a student receives three lockouts.
 These charges are applied to student accounts.